WeTransfer: Early history

 In 2014, WeTransfer launched "creative-class.tv", an ongoing video series.
 The company initiated its first bursaries that year through a collaborative partnership with Central Saint Martins.
-These bursaries supported two students from around the globe in their full-time studies.
+These scholarships supported two students from around the globe in their full-time studies.

 In 2015, WeTransfer raised a US$25 million Series A funding round from Highland Capital Partners Europe.
 They also added venture capitalist Troy Carter to its board.